Is downsizing your home for retirement a good idea?

 There’s an opportunity to lower your cost of living

-It's no secret that how much you should have for retirement is directly tied to where you live.
+It's no secret that where you live impacts how much you should save for retirement.
 For example, a person would need around $505,346 to retire in Mississippi, compared to $1,813,768 in Hawaii.

-Consequently, a common retirement strategy is relocating from a high-cost-of-living area to a lower one, where essentials like housing, food, and healthcare are cheaper.
-Should you go this route, you can prolong the life of your savings and live a more quality lifestyle for less.
+Consequently, a common retirement strategy is to relocate from a high-cost-of-living area to a lower one, where essentials like housing, food, and healthcare are cheaper.
+This route can prolong the life of your savings and allow you to live a more quality lifestyle for less.

 Disadvantages of downsizing your home